Neighborhoods/Oakridge

 $1.3M - $1.9M

-Multi-level homes offering more space than condos.
-GVR benchmark: $1.64M.
-Increasingly popular with young families.
+Multi-level homes with more space.
+GVR benchmark: $1.61M.
+Popular with young families.

 Detached Homes